swcarpentry/DEPRECATED-boot-camps/python/2020/Readme.md

 =========

 For loops in python operate a little differently from other languages.
-Lets start with a simple example which prints all of the numbers from 0 to 9:
+Let's start with a simple example which prints all of the numbers from 0 to 9:

 ```python